 Ultimately, your content should answer one question: “Are you the right dentist for me?”

-Offering a brief description of dental dams doesn’t tell prospective patients why they should choose you.
+Offering a brief description of root canals doesn’t tell prospective patients why they should choose you.
 Sure, you have to describe your services.
 But your goal isn’t to compete with WebMD.

 Think about the anxious patient who is terrified of the dentist.
 What would better persuade them to schedule an appointment?

-- Describing what a dental dam is and explaining why they might need one; or
+- Describing what a root canal is and explaining why they might need one; or

 - Assuring them that they can feel comfortable receiving dental care from you